 Making the Cookie Dough

-- Using a stand mixer or hand mixer, cream together the butter and sugar until it is a pale yellow colour and fluffy
+- Using a stand mixer or hand mixer, cream together the butter and sugar until it is a pale yellow colour and fluffy.
+It is important the butter is soft before starting this step.

 - Add in the eggs one at a time and continue to mix